-Cordon, tarpaulins erected after alleged assaults at Tauranga shopping centre
+Man in critical condition after alleged Pāpāmoa assault overnight, police investigating

 One person was arrested in relation to the incident and police were continuing their investigation today.

-Police set up a cordon early this morning around the corner of a block of shops near the western end of the Fashion Island outdoor shopping centre.
+The crime scene was blocked off by police tape enclosing the footpath and carparks between the TAB and Number 1 Shoes.

-This afternoon, firefighters have been helping erect large tarps over the footpath and several carparks inside the cordon in front of the Tremains Real Estate office.
+Police detectives and forensic scientists were at the scene and earlier firefighters helped erect large tarpaulins over the footpath in front of the Tremains Real Estate office.

-Earlier, a police media spokeswoman said initial reports were that the assaults happened at the Flying Mullet bar but it later appeared the bar closed before the incident.
+Earlier, a police media spokeswoman said initial reports were that the altercation happened at the Flying Mullet bar but it later emerged the bar closed before the incident.